 - Patients should be assured of confidentiality - all NHS employees should adhere to the Caldicott principles for confidentiality and the General Medical Council (GMC) has specific guidance.

-- The duty of confidentiality can only be broken in exceptional circumstances when it is in the patient's or public's interest - for example, certain child protection cases.
+- The duty of confidentiality can only be broken in exceptional circumstances when it is in the patient's or the public's interest - for example in certain child protection cases, where the risks to society from a communicable disease outweigh the confidentiality of the patient or to protect from serious harm due to crime.

-- Duty of confidentiality should be explained to the patient verbally but also reflected in patient literature, posters, etc.
+- The duty of confidentiality and its limits should be explained to the patient verbally but also reflected in patient literature, posters, etc.

 - In specialist clinics for treatment of STIs, legislation protects additional confidentiality.
 In these settings, it is not routine to inform the GP of results but it is good practice to request permission to do so if there are other health implications.